Eagle Owl Nesting Box from GardenStuff

 Winter is approaching so this gives them time to look and find nests for when spring hits.
 So there is no time like the present.”

 Location of Nesting Box:

-• Have a clear flight-path into the box.
+- Have a clear flight-path to the nest.

-• Do not attempt to lure owls to the box with food; this will only encourage other animals and deter the owl.
+- Do not attempt to lure owls to the site with food; this will only encourage other animals and deter the owl.

 The eagle owl is the most common South African owl.
 A distinguishing feature is the long and prominent ear tufts, but these are purely for show, as they have nothing to do with the actual ears.

 The male call with two hoots: “Hooo hooopoooo” and the female answers with three.

 If you ever see one bob its head up and down or from side-to-side while looking at you, it is trying to get a clearer, three-dimensional picture of you.

 - South African National Biodiversity Institute SANBI

 - Ginn, P.S., McIlleron, W.G. & Milstein, P. Le S. Compilers, 1989.
 The Complete Book of Southern Africa Birds.
 Struik Winchester.